hectorpefo/beautiful-jekyll/_posts/2020-08-30-Perfect-War.md

 Suppose we're calculating $M(3,3,1,2)$.
 One possible preceding state is $(4,3,2,2)$.
 To get to the new state without matching, we can choose any of the $6$ cards in the three-of-the-value group and any of the $6$ in the two-of-the-value group, and distribute these two cards in either of the two possible ways.
 So the number of ways of arriving match-freely at $(3,3,1,2)$ having previously been at $(4,3,2,2)$ is $72 \cdot M(4,3,3,2)$.

-The code below is meant to implement this, and it gets correct answers for small states (e.g., $384$ ways forward from $(0,3,0,0)$), but gives a crazy result for $(0,0,0,13)$, far greater than $52!$.
+The code below is meant to implement this, and it gets correct answers for small states (e.g., $384$ ways forward from $(0,3,0,0)$), but gives a crazy result for $(0,0,0,13)$.
 Any debugging help would be most appreciated!

 ```python
 from math import factorial